Lawful Hunting Methods

 No person shall kill or cripple any migratory game bird without making a reasonable effort to retrieve the bird, and retain it in his actual custody, at the place where taken or between that place and either (a) his automobile or principal means of land transportation; or (b) his personal abode or temporary or transient place of lodging; or (c) a migratory bird preservation facility; or (d) a post office; or (e) a common carrier facility.

 No person may take ducks, geese (including brant), swans, coots, mergansers, moorhens, gallinules, rails or snipe while possessing shot (either in shotshells or as loose shot for muzzleloading) other than approved non-toxic shot.
-For a list of approved non-toxic shot, visit www.fws.gov/migratorybirds/CurrentBirdissues/nontoxic.htm.
+For a list of approved non-toxic shot, see www.fws.gov/migratorybirds/CurrentBirdissues/nontoxic.htm.

 Opening Day of a Season